ustadlostad/subscriptionTest/README.md

 7) Expect for a total charge of 1.00 since this is a free trial package

 8) Provide a test card data and confirm payment(Do not enter a real card data)

 9) Expect for a error text and finish test with success

+## How to Run Tests and Get Report

+After cloning the project "mvn clean verify" command can be used via using command line.

+Example : <projectFolderLocation> mvn clean verify

+Report Location : <projectFolderLocation>
+\subscriptionTest\target\cucumber-report-html\cucumber-html-reports\file-src-test-resources-features-test-feature.html

+Report file need to be opened with a browser.

-## How To Run Test
+## How To Run Only Test

-After cloning the project you need to run TestRunner class.
+After cloning the project you need to run TestRunner class or "mvn clean test" command can be used via using command line.

+Example : <projectFolderLocation> mvn clean test

+## How to Get Report

+After test run "mvn verify -DskipTest" line need to be executed via using command line.

+Report Location : <projectFolderLocation>
+\subscriptionTest\target\cucumber-report-html\cucumber-html-reports\file-src-test-resources-features-test-feature.html

+Report file need to be opened with a browser.

 ## Structure

 MAVEN - Project Structure.

 ## Project Owner

 Batur Türkmen [ustadlostad](https://github.com/ustadlostad)